The vast

 Diablerets and Greppen.
 Wauwilermoos was the most notorious of the

-punishment camps, due to deplorable camp conditions and a fanatical Swiss
+punishment camps, due to deplorable camp conditions and a pro-Nazi Swiss

 Army commander.
 Incarceration in such facilities grew dramatically after